parrt/bash-git-prompt/README.md

 ![parrt prompt](parrt-bash-git-snapshot.png)

-It shows the branch you are on and whether it is clean (no staged or modified files) or not with a green check mark or yellow branch name.
+It shows the branch you are on and whether it is clean (no staged or modified files) or not with a green or yellow branch name.

+It shows upward arrow if you are ahead and downward arrow if you are behind or both.

 # Install